Website

 In this article, you will find:

-In order to establish a connection between the OneClickComply platform and your AWS environment, we require the use of an IAM (Identity and Access Management) user with read-only permissions.
-The first section of this guide has been designed to walk you through that process.
+In order to establish a connection between the OneClickComply platform and your AWS environment, we require the use of an IAM (Identity and Access Management) user with read-only permissions, which you can either create manually, or through the use of CLI commands.

 Add permissions - ReadOnlyAccess policy